Last Updated on

 Where to buy this: Don Quijote.

-Sakura Jelly is the lovely taste of a first spring and is a sakura flavored gelatin-like dome wagashi.
-You buy them at confectionary shops in Japan.
+Sakura Kanten is the lovely taste of a first spring and is a sakura flavored gelatin-like dome wagashi.
 The taste is a magnificent romance and celebration of spring.
 The added highlight is the open and edible sakura blossom which sits beautifully preserved, soaking in the heavenly flavors around it.
 It’s a work of edible art!
 Where to buy this: Confectionary shops.

 5. Sakura (Rice) Mochi from tea houses & traditional markets